brugr9/UEPluginVolumeCreator/README.md

 #### 4.3.2.
 MPR User Widget

-Plugin "Volume Creator" provides with a "Multiplanar Rendering User Widget" or MPR User Widget (Blueprint Class: `WBP_MPR`) to visualize a 2D representation of the anatomical coronal, sagittal and axial planes which are consumed from an MPR Actor instance and arranged side by side.
+Plugin "Volume Creator" provides with a "Multiplanar Rendering User Widget" or MPR User Widget (Blueprint Class: `WBP_MPR`) to visualise a 2D representation of the anatomical coronal, sagittal and axial planes which are consumed from an MPR Actor instance and arranged side by side.
 The perpendicular planes intersections are drawn as color coded orientation lines.

 ![User Widget Blueprint WBP_MPR](Docs/WBP_MPR.png "User Widget Blueprint WBP_MPR")<br>*Fig. 4.3.2.1.: User Widget Blueprint WBP_MPR*